History of the Moravian University Christmas Vespers

 This newspaper blurb from 1895 is the first reported instance of what we have come to know today as “The Moravian University Christmas Vespers,” a long cherished tradition where students, faculty and staff of Moravian University celebrate the end of the Fall Semester and welcome the Advent season through an evening of worship music, punctuated by a candlelight service.

 As indicated in the article, the Vesper program was inspired by the Moravian Church’s Christmas Eve Candlelight Service, which many students were sad to miss due to the semester ending and having to return home.
-Dr Hark, Principal of the Moravian Seminary and College for Young Ladies, however, had the brilliant idea to present the students with their own private version of this time-honored Moravian tradition so that students could enjoy the experience before returning home to celebrate the holidays with their families.
+Dr Hark, Principal of the Moravian Seminary for Young Ladies, however, had the brilliant idea to present the students with their own private version of this time-honored Moravian tradition so that students could enjoy the experience before returning home to celebrate the holidays with their families.

 The Moravian Church’s “Christmas Eve Candlelight Service,” originated in Marienborn, Germany in 1747 and was shortly thereafter adopted by Moravians in Bethlehem in 1756.
 This service is a combination of two traditions, the Singstunde (Singing Hour), a service of music with no preaching, and a Candlelight Service.